 This Banana Blueberry Chia Seed Bundt Cake (with a coffee glaze) is perfect to pair with your morning cup of joe.
 This sweet treat is made with a combination of unbleached white all purpose flour and whole wheat flour as well as rolled oats, applesauce, plain Greek yogurt, sea salt, brown sugar, canola oil, eggs, and vanilla extract.
 As an added bonus, it’s filled with dried blueberries, ripe banana, and organic chia seed.
 The simple glaze is made with just powdered sugar and coffee but adds a decadent touch.

 Inspired by lemon poppyseed muffins, the chia in this recipe offers a nutritious twist to the classic muffin flavor.
 It’s grain free and gluten free, flavored with fresh lemon juice, lemon zest, coconut oil, maple syrup, and honey.
 As a base, Bob’s Paleo Baking Flour is used alongside baking soda and salt.
-Combine it all with organic chia seed, and you have muffins fit for any brunch, breakfast, or snack.
+Combine it all with organic chia seed, and you have muffins fit for any brunch, breakfast, or healthy snack.

 Gluten free, vegan, and filled with protein, these peanut butter and jelly protein balls are a PB&J enthusiast’s dream.
 They’re made with natural creamy peanut butter, raw honey, Vanilla Protein Powder Nutritional Booster, flaxseed meal, shredded coconut, gluten free rolled oats, organic chia seeds, and finely diced dried strawberries.
 To create them, simply mix the peanut butter, honey, and vanilla in a large bowl, add the protein powder, coconut, flaxseed, oats, chia seeds, and strawberries, and mix until combined.
 Place them in the fridge and eat when you’re in need of a midday boost!

-This fiber-rich version of a Polish-American favorite is both high fiber and soy free.
+This fiber-rich version of a Polish-American favorite is both high in dietary fiber and soy free.
 The filling is made with milk, sugar, orange zest, organic chia seed, and vanilla extract.
 The dough is made with milk, sugar, unsalted butter, eggs, active dry yeast, whole wheat pastry flour (or organic whole wheat pastry flour), unbleached all purpose flour, and sea salt.
 Once combined with the chia seed filling, it makes for an incredible treat.